tcarland/kdc-ansible/README.md

 KDC-Ansible
 ============

-Ansible Playbook for installing a pair of MIT KDC's on GCP.
+Ansible Playbook for installing a pair of MIT KDC's on Google Cloud Platform.
-This assumes ssh passwordless logins have already been configured for the instances, at least from the ansible server to both KDC servers or from the master to the slave instance if this playbook is run from the master.
+This assumes ssh passwordless logins have already been configured for the instances, at least from the ansible server to both KDC servers or from the master to the slave instance if this playbook is to be run from the master.

+The playbooks are not so GCP specific that they couldn't be used elsewhere as only the compute instance init script for creating GCP Instances is specific to GCP.
+The playbooks currently function with RHEL or CentOS flavors of Linux.

 ## Running the Playbook: